misza222/statusboard/README.markdown

 ------------------
 Fast and simple.
 And fully tested.

 Fast is important as typically status reporting applications receive spikes in traffic when your clients can't use your service.
-The simplicity means here an easy integration with external reporting systems - you can use REST to perform any action within magpie.
+The simplicity means here an easy integration with external reporting systems - you can use REST to perform any action within statusboard.

 Features
 --------